 Acting, like the dialogue, is sparse as the thesps deliver their lines in the slow, deliberate manner what couples with the director’s laconic method of telling a story.
 This tale is almost linear in nature, somewhat of a departure from the episodic sequencing he normally exhibits.
 Lynch collaborator, cinematographer Peter Demming, provides the requisite moody camera work to carry forth the story and make the film look interesting.
 His close-up camerawork of the attractive female leads has a texture and feel that brings out their beauty.
 Production designer Jack Fisk is thoroughly in sync with the director and gives a life to the set design that complements the film.
 A keynote of the flick is a fabulous musical rendition of a foreign language version of the great Roy Orbison song, “Crying,” that blew me away.
 The oft-eerie score, by Badalementi, helps maintain the sinister undertone that Lynch is striving for.

 If you’re headed out to the theater and are looking for a bit of mindless Hollywood entertainment, do NOT buy tickets for “Mulholland Drive.”
 But, if you are a fan of David Lynch or are up for a little experimentation at the movies (which I encourage), then this will, at the very least, have you thinking.
-This one is for the brave at heart (it is 21/2 hours long) and I give it a B+.
+This one is for the brave at heart (it is 21/2 hours long).